The Consequences of Removing an encircled tree and how to Avoid Them

-Trees play an important part in the environment by providing shade, fresh air and aesthetic value to our surroundings.
-However there are a few trees that aren’t equal and some carry extra protection status, which makes it illegal to do any activity without authorization.
-If you are considering having a tree removed, it’s essential to understand the protection status of the tree in question and the steps you have to follow to be in compliance with the laws.
-In this article, we will help you understand the process of discovering whether the tree is secured and the steps you have take to be sure that you are following the law.
+Trees play an essential contribution to our ecosystem as they provide shade, clean air and aesthetic value our surroundings.
+However they are not all identical and some are granted additional protection status, making it illegal to carry out any activity without authorization.
+If you’re considering having a tree removed it is crucial to be aware of the protection status of the tree in question, and what steps you’ll need to take to ensure compliance with the law.
+This article we will walk you through the process of discovering whether the tree is safe and exactly what steps you have be doing to make sure that you comply with the law.

-A protected tree is subject to specific laws and regulations It is illegal to carry out works on a tree without having the appropriate permissions.
-There are two types of protection that trees may have - statutory protection and preservation orders.
+A protected tree is one that is subject to specific legal restrictions, and it’s illegal to carry out work on such a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree might have: statutory protection and preservation orders.

 Protection under the law

-As a matter of the law trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant public value and to ensure that they do not get damaged or destroyed.
+As a matter of the law trees are protected under laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are set up by the Secretary of State for the Environment.
-Preservation orders for trees are considered to have an exceptional value and are shielded from any kind of work, including the felling.
+Preservation orders are like TPOs in that they are set up by the Secretary of State for the Environment.
+Preservation orders for trees are considered to be of exceptional worth and are therefore protected from all work, which includes felling.

-To determine if trees are protected, you will need to verify if it’s under a TPO or preservation or protection order.
-This can be done by contacting your local authority and asking them to look up their records.
+To determine whether the tree is protected, you must to determine if the tree is subject to an TPO or preservation order.
+It is done by contacting your municipal authority, and asking them to check their records.

 TPO search

-If you want to find an TPO to locate one, contact the Tree or Woodland Official from the local authority.
+To find a TPO You can reach the Tree or Woodland Official from the local authority.
 They can inform you whether the tree is protected.
-They’ll also be able advise you about the next steps to do if your tree is protected.
+They’ll also be able to advise you on the next steps you should follow if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation order you will need to contact secretary of state for Environment.
-They will be able to determine whether the tree is in the protected zone and provide you with the required information and guidelines.
+To search for a preservation order you’ll need to call secretary of state for Environment.
+They can inform you whether the tree is protected and provide you with the necessary information and guidance.

 FAQs: